moby/hyperkit/README.md

 * OS X 10.10.3 Yosemite or later
 * a 2010 or later Mac (i.e. a CPU that supports EPT)

+## Reporting Bugs

+If you are using a version of Hyperkit which is embedded into a higher level application (e.g. [Docker for Mac](https://github.com/docker/for-mac)) then please report any issues against that higher level application in the first instance.
+That way the relevant team can triage and determine if the issue lies in Hyperkit and assign as necessary.

+If you are using Hyperkit directly then please report issues against this repository.

 ## Usage

     $ com.docker.hyperkit -h